Fate/kaleid liner Prisma Illya: Anime

 The first season, a 10-episode anime television series adaptation by Silver Link, aired in Japan between July 13 and September 14, 2013.
 The series was simulcast by Crunchyroll.
 Episodes were streamed a week prior on Niconico.
 The opening theme is "Starlog" by ChouCho whilst the ending theme is "Prism Sympathy" by StylipS.
 The ending theme for episode 9 is "Tsunagu Kizuna - Tsutsumu Kodoku" (ツナグキズナ・ツツムコドク, Connected Bonds Seals Loneliness) by StylipS.
 The anime is licensed in North America by Sentai Filmworks, who released the series on Blu-ray Disc and DVD on September 2, 2014.

-The second season, Fate/Kaleid liner Prisma Illya 2wei!, aired between July 10 and September 11, 2014.
+The second season, Fate/kaleid liner Prisma Illya 2wei!, aired between July 10 and September 11, 2014.
 The opening theme is "Moving Soul" by Minami Kuribayashi whilst the ending theme is "Two By Two" by Yumeha Kouda.

 The third season, Fate/kaleid liner Prisma Illya 2wei Herz!, aired in 2015 between July 25 and September 26.
 The opening theme is "Wonder Stella (ワンダーステラ)" by fhána whilst the ending theme is "Happening☆diary (ハプニング☆ダイアリー)" by Yumeha Kouda (Episode 1–5) then "Wishing Diary" (Episode 6–10), also performed by Yumeha Kouda.

-The fourth season, Fate/Kaleid liner Prisma Illya 3rei!!, aired between July 6, 2016, and September 21, 2016.
+The fourth season, Fate/kaleid liner Prisma Illya 3rei!!, aired between July 6, 2016, and September 21, 2016.
 The role of Sapphire was recast following the death of voice actress Miyu Matsuki on October 27, 2015.
 Yumi Kakazu was announced as the new voice of Sapphire.
 The opening theme is "Asterism" by ChouCho, whilst the ending theme is "WHIMSICAL WAYWARD WISH" by TECHNOBOYS PULCRAFT GREEN-FUND feat.
 Yumeha Kouda.
 The ending theme for episode nine was "Cuddle" by ChouCho.

+After the Licht - The Nameless Girl film's premiere, it was announced that the series would be receiving a sequel.
+It was later confirmed to be a fifth and final season titled Fate/kaleid liner Prisma Illya Finale, with the main staff and cast reprising their roles.
+The season is set to premiere in 2027.

 Films

 An animated film based on the series, Fate/kaleid liner Prisma Illya: Vow in the Snow, was released on August 26, 2017. Ōnuma and Silver Link returned from the anime series to direct and produce the film, respectively.
 A second film adaptation of the series was announced on May 21, 2020.
 The film, titled Fate/kaleid liner Prisma Illya: Licht - The Nameless Girl, premiered on August 27, 2021.
-After the film's premiere, it was announced that the series would be receiving a sequel.